RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Learn Functional Programming by Building a Spreadsheet/README.md

   In summary, this regex matches a sequence of digits and dots, followed by either a multiplication or division operator, and then another sequence of digits and dots.
 Each part is captured for further processing.
 - Your infixEval function will only evaluate the first multiplication or division operation, because regex isn't global.
 This means you'll want to use a recursive approach to evaluate the entire string.
 If infixEval does not find any matches, it will return the str value as-is.
 Using a ternary expression, check if str2 is equal to str.
 If it is, return str, otherwise return the result of calling highPrecedence() on str2.
 - The first argument for your evalFormula call needs to be the contents of the cell (which you stored in value).
 However, the contents start with an = character to trigger the function, so you need to pass the substring of value starting at index 1.
+- Arrays have an .every() method.
+Like the .some() method, .every() accepts a callback function which should take an element of the array as the argument.
+The .every() method will return true if the callback function returns true for all elements in the array.
+ Here is an example of a .every() method call to check if all elements in the array are uppercase letters.
+ Example Code
+ const arr = ["A", "b", "C"];
+ arr.every(letter => letter === letter.toUpperCase());
+ Add an everyeven property to your spreadsheetFunctions - use the .every() method to check whether all array elements are even.